Being both a glasses and a contact lens wearer brings a unique set of challenges when you need a varifocal lens.

-I was surprised to find that I could alter mine to not only see my PC screen close up but I could almost adjust them to my distance prescription – that is to say matching the prescription of the contact lenses I wear.
+I was surprised to find that I could alter mine to not only see my PC screen close up but I could almost adjust them to my distance prescription – that is to say, matching the prescription of the contact lenses I wear.

-They are not, it must be said, a substitute for a proper optical examination and properly prescribed lenses, particularly for driving but they are a definite step up from the cheap and cheeful reading glasses you can buy over the counter in a number of shops these days.
+They are not, it must be said, a substitute for a proper optical examination and properly prescribed lenses, particularly for driving but they are a definite step up from the cheap and cheerful reading glasses you can buy over the counter in a number of shops these days.

-The frames are sturdy and pleasantly coloured (mine are olive and cream) and they come in a a strong grey case with a cleaning cloth.
+The frames are sturdy and pleasantly coloured (mine are olive and cream) and they come in a strong grey case with a cleaning cloth.
 I was impressed to discover that the lenses have an anti-scratch coating which often attracts an additional charge from an optician.

 The only downside is that because there is a kind of double lens, I did look a little ‘Joe 90’ (retro reference there) but if it means I can choose my own restaurant food without having to hiss ‘I can’t read this’ at the husband then I really don’t mind.